-Furthermore, requirement of prior turnover and experience has been relaxed to encourage startups to participate for tenders.
+Furthermore, requirement of prior turnover and experience has been relaxed to encourage startups to participate in Government tenders.
 Startups have been exempted from requirement of earnest money deposit.
 'GeM Startup Runway' has been launched with dedicated corner for startups to sell products and services to Government.
-As on 3rd October, 2021, 11,386 startups had been on boarded on GeM, with 93,908 orders from public entities.
+A total of 13,130 recognized startups have been on boarded on GeM, with 1,26,006 orders from public entities as on 31st March 2022.

-ANNEXURE REFERRED TO IN REPLY TO PART (b) OF THE LOK SABHA UNSTARRED QUESTION NO. 2963 FOR ANSWER ON 15TH DECEMBER, 2021.
+ANNEXURE REFERRED TO IN REPLY TO PART (b) OF THE LOK SABHA UNSTARRED QUESTION NO. 5534 FOR ANSWER ON 06.04.2022.